Jeff Stone (American politician, born 1956)

-Jeff Stone (born January 30, 1956) is an American politician and pharmacist who served as a member of the California State Senate from 2014 to 2019 and is serving as a member of the Nevada State Senate since 2022.
-A member of the Republican Party, Stone represented the 28th district, encompassing parts of Riverside County.
-Prior to his 2014 election to the state senate, he was a Riverside County Supervisor.
-Stone stepped down from the Senate in 2019 after being nominated Western Regional Director of the United States Department of Labor by President Donald Trump.
+Jeffrey Earle Stone (born January 30, 1956) is an American politician and pharmacist, currently serving as a member of the Nevada State Senate since 2022.
+A member of the Republican Party, Stone represented California's 28th State Senatorial district in the California State Senate, which encompassed parts of Riverside County at the time.
+Prior to his 2014 election to the California State Senate, he was a Riverside County Supervisor.
+Stone stepped down from the California State Senate in 2019 after being nominated Western Regional Director of the United States Department of Labor by President Donald Trump.
 After his federal position ended in 2021, he became a full-time resident of Nevada and now represents the Nevada's 20th Senate district.

 Early life and education

 Stone was born and raised in Los Angeles County, California.
 He earned a Doctor of Pharmacy degree from the USC School of Pharmacy.

 Career

 After earning his pharmacy degree, Stone relocated to Temecula, California and opened a small business.
 He served as a member of the Temecula City Council before being elected to the Riverside County Board of Supervisors.

 In the 2014 general election, he defeated former Assemblywoman Bonnie Garcia, another Republican.
 Stone is Jewish.
 He was the only Republican member of the California Legislative Jewish Caucus until he resigned from the caucus, saying it was preoccupied with criticizing President Donald Trump.
 He resigned the same day the Jewish Caucus released a statement condemning President Trump's response to the white supremacist Unite the Right rally in Charlottesville.